Sudden-Drop/PetCafe-Prerelease/README.md

 Customers and employees will drag in more dirt during bad weather.

 ### Reputation
 Fulfilling customer orders will leave the customer satisfied and increase your reputation.
 If you let your customers wait too long, their patience runs out and your reputation will decrease.
-This currently has no bearing.
+Every 10 reputation you get one skill point to use on your skill tree.
+You will not lose skill points if your reputation drops again.
+But you will not get additional points for reputation levels you have reached before.

 ### Skills
 Skills are only partially implemented.
 You can access the skill tree by pressing <kbd>T</kbd> inside one of your restaurants and unlock skills for free.

 # 🎮 Controls
-You will be able to remap controls in the future, but for now, they are hard coded:
+Controls can be remapped in the settings (<kbd>esc</kbd>).
+The defaults are:

 - <kbd>W</kbd> – move up
 - <kbd>A</kbd> – move left